dstnbrkr/componentkit/_docs/components-cant-be-delegates.md

 permalink: /docs/components-cant-be-delegates.html
 ---

-Remember the analogy made in [Philosophy](philosophy.html): components are like a stencil.
-They are an immutable snapshot of how a view should be configured at a given moment in time.

-Every time something changes, an entirely new component is created and the old one is thrown away.
-This means components are **short-lived**, and their lifecycle is not under your control.
+Components are **short-lived**, and their lifecycle is not under your control.
 Thus they should not be delegates or `NSNotification` observers.

 An example: imagine you're showing a `UIAlertView`.
 You might be tempted to make the component the delegate: